-The State Environmental Planning Policy (Transport and Infrastructure) 2021 (TISEPP) aims to facilitate the effective delivery of infrastructure across the state.
-This includes water supply and reticulation infrastructure.
+The State Environmental Planning Policy (Transport and Infrastructure) 2021 (TSEPP) aims to facilitate the effective delivery of infrastructure across the state.
+This includes roads and road infrastructure facilities, and port, wharf or boating facilities.

 The TISEPP provides a streamlined framework for developments in NSW (NSW Government, 2021).
-The TISEPP takes precedence over the Local Environmental Plan (LEP) when there is conflicting permissibility for
+The TISEPP takes precedence over the Local Environmental Plan (LEP) when there is conflicting permissibility for development within the same zoning.
+If a development is not permissible under the LEP, but is under the TISEPP within the same zoning, the provisions of the TISEPP prevail.
+Division 24 of the TISEPP relates to water supply infrastructure.

-EA14 is not identified as "coastal wetlands" or "littoral rainforest" on the Coastal Wetlands and Littoral Rainforests Area Map and therefore the provisions of section 2.159A of the TISEPP do not apply.
+EA2 is not identified as "coastal wetlands" or "littoral rainforest" on the Coastal Wetlands and Littoral Rainforests Area Map and therefore the provisions of section 2.159A of the TISEPP do not apply.

-Under Section 2.159(1), development for the purpose of water reticulation systems may be carried out by or on behalf of a public authority without consent on any land.
+Under section 2.159(1), development for the purpose of water reticulation systems may be carried out by or on behalf of a public authority without consent on any land.
 MI would exercise its powers on behalf of the Ministerial Corporation in accordance with its operating licence.

-It is also noted under Section 2.161; water reticulation systems may be carried out by any person with development consent on any land.
+It is also noted under section 2.161; water reticulation systems may be carried out by any person with development consent on any land.